How to Get Your Baby to Sleep on Their Own Without a Fight.

 And not just fall asleep.

 But fall asleep ON HIS OWN.
 In his own cradle.
 (We use this kind of cradle because it rocks, so if he gets fussy in the middle of the night we can gently rock it and he will usually fall back asleep.
-I’d recommend it to any new parent!)
+UPDATE: We later learned that our cradle was part of the problem of our son’s bad sleep!)

 What I started doing didn’t solve all our problems.
 Our son was still colicky, but we were finally able to get him to fall asleep easier and faster, which resulted in him getting longer naps, allowing me to get some more rest, and making the countless nighttime feedings and all the crying a lot more bearable.
 (Everything is 100 times worse when you’re sleep deprived.)